Pavitra-dev24/The-Aerial-Guardian/README.md

 For a production pipeline, NVIDIA DeepStream handles camera input, preprocessing, and inference in a single GPU pipeline, eliminating the Python overhead entirely.

 ---

-## Key Design Decisions

-**Why YOLOv8n and not a larger model?** The 300 MB model size constraint and Jetson deployment target make the nano variant the right choice.
-SAHI compensates for the reduced capacity by ensuring objects are always at an appropriate scale for the model.

-**Why not fine-tune on VisDrone?** The pipeline is intentionally kept as a demonstration of architectural choices rather than a benchmarked system.
-Fine-tuning YOLOv8n on VisDrone persons (or using a VisDrone-specific checkpoint) would significantly improve detection recall at very small scales and is the natural next step.

-**Why partial affine for CMC instead of full homography?** Drone motion at altitude is well approximated by rotation + translation + small scale change.
-Full homography estimation is less stable with sparse feature sets and more sensitive to dynamic objects (moving persons) contaminating the feature set before RANSAC filtering.